DigSix/DigSix/README.md

 ### Hello there!

-I'm [Diogo](https://www.linkedin.com/in/diogo0110) developer focused on systems analysis, automation, and practical problem-solving through software.
+I'm [Diogo](https://www.linkedin.com/in/diogo0110), a developer focused on systems analysis, automation, and practical problem-solving through software.

 I enjoy understanding how systems work end-to-end — from infrastructure and containers to business rules and automation logic.
 My work is guided by clarity, simplicity, and usefulness.